felleg/felleg.gitlab.io-backup/content/posts/202012217-password-managers.md

 After exploring the different options at our disposal today, I find that the combination of a password manager along with two-factor authentication is what comes closest to addressing our every needs.

-# Risks of getting your password manager hacked

-{{< figure src="/img/eggs-in-basket.png" position="center">}}

-There is one potential security flaw with password managers: after you finished importing all your accounts into your vault, all your eggs will sit in the same basket.

-I already hear you asking: **"What if someone gets hold of my master password?
-Won't they have access to all my organized credentials?
-How is this better and not actually worse than password re-use?"**

-While this concern is legitimate, you have to understand that this burden falls on the shoulders of the developers of password managers.
-I'll illustrate this with a concrete example.

-Let's suppose you use a password manager that gives you access to sensitive accounts (bank, email, social media, etc.).
-If someone gains access to any of these accounts, it's game over for you.
-Now, let's also suppose that someone figured out your password manager's master password and attempts to log into your vault.
-What then?

-The first security layer that will be triggered is that, because the hacker is logging from a new browser/device, the login process will be halted on their end.
-An email will be sent to your email address asking you to confirm if this unidentified login was intentional.
-And here's the magical thing: **because your email credentials are not weakened by passsword re-use (they are in your password manager vault), the hacker will have no way of hacking into your email to confirm their login.**

-## What if the hacker crosses this first security layer?

-Indeed, there are many ways to be hacked.
-Maybe, for some reason, the hacker has physical access to your computer (e.g. you left your browser open at work and someone used it while you were away).
-At this point it all depends on what you are already logged in - which doors you left open for the hacker to walk into.

-The worst case scenario is, of course, that they will have direct access to your password manager there and then.
-They could open it, scribble down your most valuable passwords, and keep them for later.
-No need to snoop in your emails, they got your passwords from the source!
-This is a pretty unlucky scenario: no only were you careless enough to leave your computer unlocked without being around it, it also means you did it around people you shouldn't trust.

-This nightmare scenario should rarely happen.
-If your password manager is locked, there is no way a hacker could get in without your master password or recovery code (which you wouldn't leave around for people to see, more on that later).
-And the coup de grace would be to implement Two-Factor Authentication in your password manager (and other accounts).

-## Summary: Risks of getting hacked

-To summarize, security is a messy subject with many ramifications.
-What you should understand is that, unless you are careless and don't do basic common sense steps towards securizing your password manager, **using a password manager properly will increase your security.**

 # My favorite password manager: Bitwarden

 There are many password manager offerings out there.
 They all have different feels and most of them do the